 Adding length and volume with hair extensions

 I also have a tendency to colour my hair a lot, which eventually meant that I had to sacrifice my length due to damage.
+I like to follow the latest hair colour trends and so I’m constantly colouring and changing my hair.
 I wasn’t happy with having short hair, so I decided to try clip-in extensions.
 I love the idea of being able to mix up your style with different lengths and colours using clip-ins, but at this stage in my life, I’m looking for a more permanent style.
 While clip-ins are excellent for adding occasional length and body for a function or specific look, I love that tape-ins are applied once and stay in for about 3 months (depending on how fast your hair grows).